emiridbest/esusu/README.md

 # Project Name:
 ## Esusu

 Save as a community, Grow as one.
+AI agent assisted savings.

 ## Former Participation in Celo Hackathons